sn0wvall/davebot/README.md

   * A ledger
   * Property Management
   * Money Management
-* To run Dave locally, you will need to create a "monopoly" directory at the root of the directory - Dave should generate the other files
+* To run Dave locally, you will need to create a "monopoly" directory at the root of the directory, and a "users" subdirectory to the monopoly directory - Dave should generate the other files
 * To start Dave, simply run "node /path/to/index.js"

 ### Other Cool Commands